Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

 `console.log` and `console.warn` are used for the output and error streams respectively.
 This behavior can be customized by setting your own functions to handle messages.

-Use the :js:attr:`onPrint` override option to set a callback function for the output stream, and the :js:attr:`onPrintError` override option to set a callback function for the error stream.
+Use the `onPrint` override option to set a callback function for the output stream, and the `onPrintError` override option to set a callback function for the error stream.

 ```
 function print(text) {